ephbaum/EphWordsBlog/src/content/blog/2023-05-27-2023-week-21-week-in-week-out.md

 ![Featured Image](../../assets/images/2023/05/4D82FF85-4206-4414-888C-63F9DE7D555F-1.jpeg)

 I feel like I'm emerging, and shaking of the rust from some S.A.D., though not Seasonal Affective Disorder.
-I’m thinking of something like Surviving Another Depression as opposed to Stomp About Dumbly.
+I'm thinking of something like Surviving Another Depression as opposed to Stomp About Dumbly.
 I wasn't sure about that, meaning, however, so I asked ChatGPT for alternatives.
 ChatGPT suggested the following:

-- Struggling Against Despair: Representing an individual’s resilience in the face of overwhelming despair.
+- Struggling Against Despair: Representing an individual's resilience in the face of overwhelming despair.
-- Solitude, Anxiety, Desolation: Reflecting a person’s inner emotional turmoil.
+- Solitude, Anxiety, Desolation: Reflecting a person's inner emotional turmoil.
 - Seeking Alternative Directions: Signifying someone trying to find new ways to manage their feelings.
 - Sustain, Adapt, Develop: Representing a strategy for overcoming obstacles.
 - Sympathy, Assistance, Dedication: Highlighting the need for support systems in mental health.